 249 – 251 AD

-Decius then advanced to Rome where he took the reigns of power.
-It was at this time that he took the surname “Trajanus” in memory of Trajan (98 – 117 AD) and his great Dacian victories.
+Decius then advanced to Rome where he took the reins of power.
+At this time that he took the surname “Trajanus” in memory of Trajan (98 – 117 AD) and his great Dacian victories.
 Decius then began a series of economic and monetary reforms as well as public works including the construction of baths and the restoration of the Colosseum.
 However, Decius is remembered for his severe persecution of the Christians, during which Pope Fabian was killed.

 Trajan Decius raised his son, Etruscus, to the rank of co-emperor in 251 AD and his youngest son, Hostilian to the rank of Caesar.
 Shortly thereafter, Trajan Decius and his eldest son Etruscus were both killed in battle against the Goths.
 Decius was the first Roman Emperor to die in battle by an external enemy.
 Hostilian died later that year due to the plague.